 |Market floor < Market ceiling < Replacement cost||Market = Market ceiling|

-How do you set "market" value for inventory, in order to apply the Lower of cost or market rule?
-And, how do accountants recognize changes in inventory value under the rule?
+How do you set "market" value for inventory, to apply the Lower of cost or market rule?
+And, how do accountants recognize changes in inventory value under the LCM rule?
 The following sections address these questions with examples.

 Determining Inventory Value Under the LCM Rule